sympy/sympy/doc/src/modules/solvers/solveset.rst

   Dictionary are easy to deal with programatically but mathematically they are not very precise and use of them can quickly lead to inconsistency and a lot of confusion.
-For example addition of two solutions is a fairly valid operations but dictionaries by themselves have no add operation.
+For example addition of two solutions is a fairly valid operation but dictionaries by themselves have no add operation.
 Since we are representing solutions as dictionary we can define a custom add operation where value of x variable is added with value of other x variable and value of y variable